Children's Braces in Brighton & Hove

 Does My Child Need Braces?

 Throughout their life, your child will be told that first impressions count.
 This is also true of their smile.
-But a child who is afraid or embarrassed to smile because they are self-conscious of their crooked or gappy teeth, could develop confidence issues later in life.
+But a child who is afraid or embarrassed to smile because they are self-conscious of their crooked teeth could develop confidence issues later in life.

 Issues such as crooked, overlapping, crowded teeth or a “bad bite” are likely to cause your child pain and discomfort if they are not addressed early.
 A bad bite (known as malocclusion) is when there’s a noticeable difference between the sizes of your top and bottom jaws.
 If your child’s top jaw is bigger than the lower, it’s known as overbite.
 If the lower jaw is bigger, it’s known as underbite.

 Although malocclusion can be down to genetics, there are other factors that may increase the chance of malocclusion.
 Such as:

 - Bad habits (thumb-sucking, overuse of dummy etc)